 - Proof of other earnings (e.g. dividends, real estate income, capital gains).

-Step 2: Fill out the Confirmation of the Type of Resident Status form.
+Step 2: Fill out the Confirmation of the Type of Resident Status form(link is external).

-Step 3: Download the ‘Documents to Submit’ form available here.
+Step 3: Download the ‘Documents to Submit’ form available here(link is external).

 Step 5: Send the forms from step 2-4 to the local branch of the National Tax Office.

 Step 1: Collect the required documents as outlined above.

 Step 2: Tax filing can be done through the Final Return Filing Corner at the National Tax Agency’s website(link is external).